 And don’t forget, 30 minutes before the show we’re doing our weekly show-and-tell.
 If you are on Google+ and want to join, just add/follow +Adafruit’s page and post a comment so you can be added to the show and tell circle.
 At 9:30pm ET you will see a link to the hang out.
 Just keep your mics muted until we call on you and have your project ready.

-For those who just want to watch, you’ll be able to watch it live on YouTube LIVE & Ustream – a recorded version will be posted later.
+For those who just want to watch, you’ll be able to watch it live on Ustream & YouTube LIVE and we usually have a recorded version posted later.

 Stop breadboarding and soldering – start making immediately!
 Adafruit’s Circuit Playground is jam-packed with LEDs, sensors, buttons, alligator clip pads and more.
 Build projects with Circuit Playground in a few minutes with the drag-and-drop MakeCode programming site, learn computer science using the CS Discoveries class on code.org, jump into CircuitPython to learn Python and hardware together, TinyGO, or even use the Arduino IDE.
 Circuit Playground Express is the newest and best Circuit Playground board, with support for CircuitPython, MakeCode, and Arduino.
 It has a powerful processor, 10 NeoPixels, mini speaker, InfraRed receive and transmit, two buttons, a switch, 14 alligator clip pads, and lots of sensors: capacitive touch, IR proximity, temperature, light, motion and sound.
 A whole wide world of electronics and coding is waiting for you, and it fits in the palm of your hand.